ExtremeElectronics/RC2040/README.md

 ### Beep

-A background frequency generator can be accessed via Port 0x31 There are 126 notes defined 1-127 (from MIDI notes) sending either 0 or >128 will silence the currently playing note.
+A background frequency generator can be accessed via Port 0x29 (moved from 31) There are 126 notes defined 1-127 (from MIDI notes) sending either 0 or >128 will silence the currently playing note.

 For examples, look in the basic examples folder

 ### SP0256-AL2

-An Emulation of the SPO256-al2 chip can be accessed on port 0x30 Sending a value of 0-63 will play one of the predefined allophones that was contained in the original chip. reading the port will give you a non-zero value if the "chip" is still playing.
+An Emulation of the SPO256-al2 chip can be accessed on port 0x28 (moved from 30) Sending a value of 0-63 will play one of the predefined allophones that was contained in the original chip. reading the port will give you a non-zero value if the "chip" is still playing.